muenzpraeger/snapshot/README.md

   - In **Setup > Object Manager**, edit the page layout for the case object.
   - Add the Weather Location field to the case detail section.
   - Add the Weather Snapshots related list to the related lists section.
 5. Grant users the required permissions for the component.
-In Setup > Permission Sets, assign users the WeatherSnapshot permission set (see Assign a Permission Set to Multiple Users).
+In Setup > Permission Sets, assign users the WeatherSnapshot permission set (see Assign a Permission Set to Multiple Users)[https://developer.salesforce.com/docs/atlas.en-us.securityImplGuide.meta/securityImplGuide/perm_sets_mass_assign.htm].
 6. Enter the API key.
-In Custom Metadata Types, edit the SUN_Weather API record (see Add or Edit Custom Metadata Records Declaratively).
-For the API Key field, specify the API key you received when you purchased the data package.
+In Custom Metadata Types, edit the SUN_Weather API record [see Add or Edit Custom Metadata Records Declaratively](https://help.salesforce.com/articleView?id=custommetadatatypes_ui_populate.htm).
+For the API Key field, specify the **API key** you received when you purchased the data package.
 For the API User field, don’t specify a value.
 Tip: If the API Key field is not displayed for the API record, edit its page layout.
 7. Disable the sample data response and activate the API calls to Weather.com.
 In the src/aura/Snapshot/Snapshot.cmp file, change the useMockup attribute to false.
-Tip: To improve performance, configure Salesforce to automatically add geocodes to all Account, Contact, and Lead records (see Set Up Geocode Data Integration Rules).
+Tip: To improve performance, configure Salesforce to automatically add geocodes to all Account, Contact, and Lead records [see Set Up Geocode Data Integration Rules](https://help.salesforce.com/articleView?id=data_dot_com_clean_add_geocode_information_to_all_records.htm).
 Snapshot then uses the geocode values instead of making API calls to determine the latitude and longitude for each address.

 ### Extending the Component
 You can extend Snapshot by purchasing a data subscription and customizing the code to add more historical snapshot information, such as: